IST-EVA-Support/EVA_Show-Case/src/demo/part-assembly/README.md

-# Showcase 4: Components Preparation
+# Showcase 5: Parts Assembly

 ## Showcase Requirements

 Before installing this showcase to the device, please install ADLINK EVASDK and set the EVA environment as necessary.

-## Showcase 4 Installation
+## Showcase 5 Installation

 The path to the respective demo folder includes install.sh and run.sh for this showcase.